 NBN (National Broadband Network) Telephone and Internet Services

-Every Australian residence and should be able to access and Data (Internet) services using an service depending on your location.
+Every Australian residence and business should be able to access Telephone and Data () services using an NBN service depending on your location.
 To find out what is available at your location, enter your address into the following web page: https://www.nbnco.com.au/

 Existing telephone handsets cannot be used in any of the NBN technologies.
 If you still require a traditional telephone “handset”, you will need to purchase an NBN compatible handsets that plugs into the NBN modem.